timw4mail/rustid/README.md

 - Rust (`rustup` and `cargo` need to be installed)
 - `just` - Required to run build scripts.
 Can be installed with `cargo install just`.
-- Dosbox-X (optional) - Helpful for development and testing of the DOS version
+- DOSBox-X (optional) - Helpful for development and testing of the DOS version

 ### Building